mpadrutt/expectmine/docs/source/markdown/sirius_cli/sirius_structure.md

 | `-l, --elgordo, tag-lipids, flag-lipids=<injectElGordoCompounds>` | Tag candidates that are matching lipid class determined by El Gordo in CSI:FingerID candidate list.
 Default: True                                                                                                                                                                                                                                                                                                                  |
 | `-V, --version`                                                   | Print version information and exit.                                                                                                                                                                                                                                                                                                                                                                                                |

-## Commands
+## Follow-up commands

-- `canopus, compound-classes` - <COMPOUND_TOOL> Predict compound categories for each compound individually based on its predicted molecular fingerprint (CSI:FingerID) using CANOPUS.
+- `canopus, compound-classes` - Predict compound categories for each compound individually based on its predicted molecular fingerprint (CSI:FingerID) using CANOPUS.
-- `write-summaries, W` - <STANDALONE, POSTPROCESSING> Write Summary files from a given project-space into the given project-space or a custom location.
+- [`write-summaries, W`](sirius_export) - Write Summary files from a given project-space into the given project-space or a custom location.